cdpadilla42/chrisdpadilla.com/_posts/youtube2000.md

 Some folks in the web development space got their start customizing myspace and tumblr themes (or neopets in my case!)

-Not everyone that fooled around here went on to careers related to the website, but for kids, the draw was that is was a very open space and probably that no one was doing it particularly well!
+Not everyone that fooled around here went on to careers related to the website, but for kids, the draw of these webpages was that is was a very open space to experiment.
+Especially because no one was doing it particularly well!

 Youtube was absolutely that for film directors, sketch artists, and memesters.